Archdiocese-of-New-Orleans/rails_admin_analytics/README.md

 rails_admin_analytics
 =========

-Adds basic OOCharts/Google Analytics charts to your rails_admin instance.
-You need a [Google Analytics]  and [OOcharts] account.
+Adds SuperProxy/Google Analytics charts to your rails_admin instance.
+You need a [Google Analytics] account and a [SuperProxy] instance already setup.

 Add to your Gemfile then bundle install:
 ```ruby